What is Japanese knotweed?

 Advice to purchasers:

 - Ensure due diligence is carried out during pre-contractual enquiries with the seller’s solicitors by checking the seller’s replies to the Property Information Form.

 - If you know or suspect a property or neighbouring land may be affected by Japanese knotweed, we recommend that you obtain professional advice and have it checked by a knotweed specialist or a qualified RICS surveyor as soon as possible to ascertain the extent of the problem and the projected costs for eradicating the knotweed.

 - Flag the issue as early as possible with the mortgage broker and lender and investigate whether treatment has been completed and what level of cover is attached.
 This will help to raise the issue upfront which will help identify a potential lender.

 - If knotweed is discovered after you move in, check with your conveyancer whether an indemnity insurance policy will be suitable to provide protection for you and your lender.
 Such insurance is available to cover the cost of treatment and repair works if knotweed is subsequently discovered at the property, along with any legal expenses incurred should the problem spread to neighbouring land.
 Premiums typically start from £69 for a £100,000 limit of indemnity.

-For more information on Japanese knotweed problems or advice on whether to buy a property affected by Japanese knotweed, please contact Becky Tang in our Residential Property team on 0161 475 7611.
+For more information on Japanese knotweed problems or advice on whether to buy a property affected by Japanese knotweed, please contact our Residential Property team on 0161 475 7676 or email [email protected].